paulahitz8/RPGUIMenus/docs/README.md

 ## Inventory
 When PC games started to be more popular RPG games were the most played.
 Translated from the tabletop to the screen, dungeon crawling, slaying beasts and exploring lands of fantasy was very popular.
 However, before the incorporation of more modern RPGs with separate menus, skill trees and *usually* minimalistic UIs, most of the things you needed to know where right there on the screen.

-This game featured the TAB to switch between your items, spells and armor.
 The concept of different menus or switching away from the main action wasn’t as present as nowadays.
 Currently, games offer navigation to different menus or displays to see different options like inventory or skills.

 ## Weapons
 In the old days, the usual way to show how many bullets you have left was by a depleting row of bullets that was shown on screen, and the player could only reload once all of the bullets were gone.